This article offers a Group Communication Definition, Elements, Examples, Importance, and Barriers.

 Teams can be distinguished by purpose, duration, and level of member commitment.

-Project Teams: Project teams intend to complete specific problems, tasks, or projects.
-Usually, members form this group for a particular duration to complete a project.
+Project Teams: Project teams are formed to complete specific problems, tasks, or projects—usually, members of this group form for a particular period to complete a project.

-Self-managed Teams: Admin authority from this team to regulate task domain including staffing, oversight, and scheduling.
+Self-managed Teams: Admin authority from this team to regulate the task domain, including staffing, oversight, and scheduling.

-Cross-functional Teams: This group is formed with diverse members for example, when experts from different areas are put on the same team.
+Cross-functional Teams: This group is composed of diverse members, for example, when experts from different areas are placed on the same team.

 Virtual teams.
 Teams that work together over time and distance via electronic media to combine effort and achieve common goals.